derricks/noahs_ark_key/README.md

 **Cardinal Beetle**
 ![Red-headed Cardinal Beetle](http://upload.wikimedia.org/wikipedia/commons/thumb/5/55/Pyrochroa_serraticornis02.jpg/1024px-Pyrochroa_serraticornis02.jpg)

 Panel 3 to left of narwhal.
 Panel 14, lower left of bug sign.
 All red shell.
+(Note the picture here is of a red-headed cardinal beetle, which is different than what's in the book).

 **Centipede**